pmunts/muntsos/README.txt

     release.
 The Java bindings in the Linux Simple I/O Library are incomplete and remain in the attic.
 I will be working on those bindings for awhile to see if supporting Java will be worthwhile.

+-   25 January 2026 -- Upgraded the Raspberry Pi kernel to 6.12.67.
+    Resurrected mdev-helper-gpio to fixup permissions for the deprecated GPIO sysfs API.
+Some of the servers in the gpio-server extension package still use the GPIO sysfs API.

 Quick Setup Instructions for the Impatient